 The S&P Global Timber & Forestry Index is the most popular index covering public timberland firms.

-You can gain exposure to it using an iShares ETF: ticker WOOD.
-(Do you see what they did there?)
+You can gain exposure to it via an iShares ETF with the ticker WOOD.
+(See what they did there?)

 But we’re stumped again!
 Public timber stocks are much less effective inflation hedges than their private equity brethren, according to the paper Assessing the Inflation Hedging Ability of Timberland Assets in the United States.